With patience and consistency, the benefits of meditation can change your life, both physically and mentally.

 Open your mind to mindfulness.

-The benefits of meditation extend far beyond the ability to feel present and ‘in the moment.’
+The benefits of meditation extend far beyond the ability to feel present and ‘at the moment.’
 Adding in even three to five minutes of meditation every day can make a significant difference in your brain function, performance, attention, and physical well-being.
-The mind is extremely powerful, and sometimes we may feel a bit out of control.
-However, the consistent practice of meditation can allow you to harness that power and work towards reaching your full potential every day.
+The mind is mighty, and sometimes we may feel a bit out of control.
+However, the consistent practise of meditation can allow you to harness that power and work towards reaching your full potential every day.